google_counter

 Patients rooms

-The patients of the University Hospital Halle (Saale) live in comfortable single, double and triple patient rooms made in a modern design.
-All patient rooms are equipped with an ensuite bath with toilet and shower.
-The standard room includes a comfortable, automatically adjustable bed, a bedside table, a wardrobe, a table and chairs for receiving visitors and a TV.
-There is access to Wi-Fi.
-For security reasons, in some places, including in Intensive Care Units, it is forbidden to use laptops and mobile phones.
-In addition, the hospital offers enhanced-comfort patient rooms.
+The patients of the University Hospital Halle (Saale) stay in comfortable single, double, and triple rooms with a modern design.
+All patient rooms have an ensuite bathroom with a toilet and a shower.
+The standard patient room includes a comfortable automatically adjustable bed, a bedside table, a wardrobe, a table and chairs for receiving visitors, a TV, a radio, and a telephone.
+The patient rooms have access to Wi-Fi.
+For safety reasons, the use of laptops and cell phones is prohibited in some areas, including the intensive care units.
+The hospital also offers enhanced-comfort patient rooms.

 Meals and Menus